jonathanolson/slither/notes/patterns.md

   - Generate:
     - HEY HEY -- highlander can be added like "only"?
     - Current:
-      - getImpliedColorSquareBoardRules 2 0 [chrome right #110]
-      - getImpliedColorSquareBoardRules 2 4 [chrome right #110]
-      - getImpliedSectorGeneralBoardRules 1 2 [kitty 2] <--- partially taken over? (like, also running the other version)
-      - getImpliedSectorGeneralBoardRules 1 10 [kitty 4]
+      - getImpliedSectorGeneralBoardRules 1 10 [kitty 0] <--- check if last of type? (did... we have some gaps?)
-      - getOnlyImpliedSectorHexBoardRules 1 0 [kitty 5]
+      - getOnlyImpliedSectorHexBoardRules 1 0 [kitty 1]
-      - getImpliedColorHexBoardRules 1 0 [kitty 6]
+      - getImpliedColorHexBoardRules 1 0 [kitty 2]
-      - getImpliedSectorGeneralBoardRules 1 12 [kitty 7] <--- not starting, due to nice values?
-      - getOnlyImpliedHexBoardRules 2 2 [kitty 9] <--- last of its type
+      - getOnlyImpliedHexBoardRules 2 2 [kitty 3] <--- last of its type
+      - getImpliedColorSquareBoardRules 2 0 [kitty 4]
+      - getImpliedColorSquareBoardRules 2 4 [kitty 5]
+      - getImpliedSectorGeneralBoardRules 1 2 [kitty 6]
       -
       - getImpliedColorGeneralBoardRules 1 2 [PC #132 - eeek]
       - getImpliedColorGeneralBoardRules 1 5 [PC #90]